fireundubh/playwithfire/pyro.md

 </Includes>
 ```

 #### Temporary files

-* A temporary folder will be created and deleted at a default temporary path or path specified by `--temp-path`.
-* The compiled scripts and any arbitrary includes to be packaged will be copied to the temporary folder.
-* The temporary folder will be removed if the procedure is successful.
+The packaging system uses a default temporary folder, or a folder specified by `--temp-path`, where compiled scripts and includes are copied.
+BSArch uses this path to build a BSA/BA2 package.

 ### Script Anonymization

-When a script is compiled, your system username and computer name are embedded in the binary header.
-This information can be revealed with a hex editor or decompiler.
-If your username is your real name, or you are concerned about targeted attacks using your system login, leaving this information intact can present security and/or privacy risks.
+When the Papyrus Compiler compiles a script is compiled, your system username and computer name are embedded in the header.
+This data can be easily retrieved using a hex editor or a Papyrus decompiler, such as Champollion.
+The sharing of this data could put at risk your security or privacy.
 Pyro replaces those strings in compiled scripts with random letters, effectively anonymizing compiled scripts.

+#### Setting up projects for anonymization

-Simply add the `Anonymize` attribute to the `PapyrusProject` root element.
-Set the value to `True`.
+Simply add the `Anonymize` attribute to the `PapyrusProject` node and set the value to `True`.

+**Note:** The `Anonymize` attribute currently defaults to `True`, meaning Pyro will always anonymize compiled scripts.

 ## Resources